Late Night Line-Up: Background

 The original theme tune was "Blue Boy" by Gerry Mulligan, replaced in the 1970s with a version of "Jordu" by the Dave Hancock Six.

 Content

 Denis Tuohy carried over his presenter's role from Line-Up but the new programme also brought Joan Bakewell to prominence as a broadcaster.
-An innovative feature of Late Night Line-Up was that it was deliberately scheduled as the last programme of the evening before closedown.
+An innovative feature of Late Night Line-Up was that it was scheduled as the last programme of the evening before closedown.
 This meant that the discussion need not be constrained by time; topics could be explored as far as the participants were willing to talk about them.
 (Another open-ended discussion programme, After Dark, began on Channel 4 fifteen years after Late Night Line-Up had ceased production.)